 After this peak period (Core Migration Window), the capacity is reduced, creating more availability for suppliers who qualify later in the migration timeline.
 The intent is to provide proportional access to capacity, taking into consideration both earlier and later participants joining the MHHS migration.
-While indicative in nature, scaling factors will be agreed upon in a future Consultation once the Qualification Waves have been confirmed and there is a better understanding of the potential Migration profile.
+While indicative in nature, scaling factors will be configurable and may be adjusted will be agreed upon in a future Consultation-when once the Qualification Waves have been confirmed and there is a better understanding of the potential Migration profile and Migration capacity contingency requirements.

-We expect there may be some variation with the six-month window if a particular window is co-incident with a high number of non-migration days.
+We expect there may be some variation with the six-month window if a particular window is co-incident with a high number of non-migration days or if- Central Parties and LDSOs performance impact Suppliers' ability to migrate.